-Cash, term deposit, amounts receivable, exploration advances, trade and other payables, derivative liability and loan are carried at amortized cost which approximates fair value due to the short-term nature of these instruments.
+Cash, term deposit, amounts receivable, exploration advances, trade and other payables, loan and convertible debentures are carried at amortized cost which approximates fair value due to the short-term nature or market interest rate of these instruments.
 Common shares of publicly traded companies included in investments are classified as FVOCI.
 The derivative liability is classified as FVTPL.